 Hydrogen behaves in a similar way to other gases.
 Once it has been generated in the Earth's crust, it rises towards the surface.
 Along the way it may become trapped by an impermeable layer of rock and accumulate underground, forming a gas field.
 It is accessed by drilling and produced from wells.

 Yes.
 Modelling shows that natural hydrogen has the potential to have the lowest carbon intensity.
 This is because there is no need to manufacture the hydrogen by the chemical reactions required in ‘grey’ or ‘green’ hydrogen.
-Processes in the Earth’s crust generate almost zero carbon.
+Processes forming natural hydrogen in the Earth’s crust generate zero carbon.
 Natural hydrogen’s low emissions mostly come from the associated equipment and processes used to extract the hydrogen from the ground.

 Today, hydrogen is a U$170bn industry, producing 95 million tonnes used per year.
 It is a vital, irreplaceable chemical feedstock for ammonia, methanol and in metal refining.
 Fertiliser produced from the ammonia contributes to feeding half of the global population.
-Tomorrow's hydrogen demand will significantly expand with uses as a clean-burning fuel.
+Tomorrow's hydrogen demand will significantly expand with an increased range of uses including as a clean-burning fuel.